manningstinson/holbertonschool-simple_shell/docs/atoi.md

 ```

 This function, `_atoi`, converts a string `s` to an integer.
 It iterates through each character of the string, handling signs and digits to build the resulting integer.
 The final result is adjusted based on the sign.
 The function uses a `while` loop and conditional statements to parse the string and build the integer value.

+In a simple shell implementation, these functions might play the following roles:

+1. **`interactive()` Function:**
+   - Determines whether the shell is in interactive mode.
+   - Interactive mode typically means that the shell is connected to a terminal and is ready to receive user input.
+The function checks if file descriptor 0 (standard input) is associated with a terminal (`[ -t 0 ]`), and if the provided argument is less than or equal to 2.
+The argument check may be related to the number of file descriptors, where a value of 2 indicates that standard error is also available.

+2. **`is_delim()` Function:**
+   - Checks whether a given character is a delimiter.
+   - This function can be used to identify whether a character is a delimiter in command parsing.
+Delimiters separate different parts of a command, such as spaces or other characters.

+3. **`_isalpha()` Function:**
+   - Checks whether a given character is alphabetic.
+   - This function might be used for validating input or checking the syntax of command parameters.
+It ensures that a character is a letter of the alphabet.

+4. **`_atoi()` Function:**
+   - Converts a string to an integer.
+   - This function is likely used for converting numerical input from the user (entered as strings) into integer values that the shell can use in calculations or comparisons.
+It handles signs (positive and negative) and stops parsing once it encounters a non-digit character.

+In a simple shell, these functions would likely be part of a larger codebase that includes a command parser, execution logic, and possibly a user interface.
+They contribute to the overall functionality of the shell by providing essential utility functions for handling user input and command processing.
+The `#include "shell.h"` statement at the beginning of the script suggests that there might be additional functionality defined in an external header file.